zeroc-ice/ice/swift/BUILDING.md

 ### Slice to Swift Compiler

-You need the Slice to Swift compiler to build Ice for Swift and also to use Ice for Swift.
-The Slice to Swift compiler (`slice2swift`) is a command-line tool written in C++.
+You need the Slice to Swift compiler to build Ice for Swift and also to use Ice for  The Slice to Swift compiler (`slice2swift`) is a command-line tool written in C++.
 You can build the Slice to Swift compiler from source, or alternatively you can install an Ice [binary distribution] that includes this compiler.